|Guide||♦||1 Triplog||0 Topics|

 Paradise, with year round water

-Bear Creek begins at Bear Saddle, a nice viewpoint reached out of the General Hitchcock Campground off Catalina Highway.
+Bear Creek begins at Bear Saddle.
+An excellent viewpoint reached out of the General Hitchcock Campground off Catalina Highway.
 The saddle is roughly between the Green and Guthrie Mountains.
-Along its path to the southwest, it picks up the drainage known as Willow Canyon (home to the famous Seven Cataracts), and arrives eventually at the Sycamore Reservoir, which is located on East Fork Trail #39 about 1.7 miles west of the Gordon Hirabayashi Recreation Site (known locally as Prison Camp).
+Along its path to the southwest, it picks up the drainage known as Willow Canyon (home to the famous Seven Cataracts).
+It arrives eventually at the Sycamore Reservoir, located on East Fork Trail #39, about 1.7 miles west of the Gordon Hirabayashi Recreation Site (known locally as Prison Camp).

-This description addresses just the extraordinary but uncharted, 1.8 mile portion of the canyon between Sycamore Dam and the uppermost point where Bear Creek crosses Bear Canyon Trail #29.
-You can reach either end of this section by hiking existing trails (i.e., East Fork #39, and Bear Canyon #29) that are well groomed, well marked, and well described elsewhere on HAZ.
+This description only addresses the extraordinary but uncharted, 1.8-mile portion of the canyon between Sycamore Dam and the uppermost point where Bear Creek crosses Bear Canyon Trail #29.
+You can reach either end of this section by hiking existing trails (i.e., East Fork #39, and Bear Canyon #29) that are well-groomed, well-marked, and well described elsewhere on HAZ.

-We hiked upstream from the Bear Canyon Trailhead and exited at Prison Camp, and this is the suggested direction for first timers.
-My hiking buddies climbed Seven Falls and hiked in the streambed for about a mile for some extra fun scrambling before exiting to the trail for lunch.
-On that day, there was virtually no flow over the falls, only some pools with slowly stagnating water.
-After the trail turns back to the NNE, there were several pools with substantial water and some flowing water.
+We hiked upstream from the Bear Canyon Trailhead and exited at Prison Camp, and this is the suggested direction for first-timers.
+My hiking buddies climbed Seven Falls and hiked in the streambed for about a mile for some extra fun scrambling before exiting the trail for lunch.
+There was virtually no flow over the falls on that day, only some pools with slowly stagnating water.
+After the trail turned back to the NNE, several pools with substantial water and some flowing water were present.
 One eventually reaches the last crossing of Bear Creek, where #29 continues up a switchbacking route toward its terminus with East Fork #39.
 This is where one departs upstream ENE for the bushwhack up to Sycamore Dam.

 You are immediately immersed in a densely vegetated wetland area with lots of boulders (some as big as your house), pools of water, and large cypress trees.
-Our hike was at the end of a very dry period, but there was still a lot of flowing water.
-It was like an oasis, where one could boulder hop, swim, and just marvel at the lush wetland that could exist in the desert after such a drought.
-I should note that headway would be a lot more difficult during wetter conditions, and maybe inadvisable after a significant rain.
+Our hike was at the end of an arid period, but there was still a lot of flowing water.
+It was like an oasis, where one could boulder hop, swim, and marvel at the lush wetland that could exist in the desert after such a drought.
+I should note that headway would be a lot more difficult during wetter conditions and maybe inadvisable after significant rain.

 Take a rest here and enjoy the marvelous dam and the special canyon you have just seen, then head up East Fork #39 to the Prison Camp parking lot.